How to Make Perfect Meringues

 4 - Swiss meringues make for glossier, stiffer meringues.
 They just do.

 5 - If you use the meringue to top a pie, the meringue is much less likely to start weeping (when part of the meringue turns into liquid and starts seeping into the pie).
-Also, since you don't bake the meringues you pipe on top of some pies, a Swiss meringue is a much better choice because 1- the egg whites are not completely raw anymore (remember the double boiler?) and 2 - un-baked Swiss meringue will keep its shape a lot better than a regular raw meringue.
+Also, since you don't bake the meringues you pipe on top of some pies, a Swiss meringue is a much better choice because 1- the egg whites are not completely raw anymore (remember the double boiler?) and 2 - an un-baked Swiss meringue will keep its shape a lot better than a regular raw meringue.

-Overall, you're much safer with a Swiss meringue than with a regular French Meringue.
+Overall, you're much safer with a Swiss meringue than with a regular French meringue.
 Your meringues will come out glossier, stiffer, hold their shape better, AND it only takes an extra 2 minutes when you use the Swiss process.

 Always make sure your egg whites are completely free of any yolk (or any type of fat).
 Use a clean, dry bowl to whisk the meringue in.
 And eat the extra meringue that doesn't fit in your piping bag by the spoonful.
 But if you get salmonella, I never said that.
 This conversation never happened.
 Clear?